nuest/docker-reproducible-research/README.md

 Reproducibility of computational results is crucial in modern algorithm-based research.
 In this lesson, we introduce Docker as a useful tool to (a) document your computational environment, and (b) make a computational environment transferable across machines and thus archivable.
+The intention of this course is to showcase Docker as a useful tool for scientists, even if they are _not_ regular users of the command line, which this course is completely based on.

 *Content Contributors: Daniel N&uuml;st*